US Tax Tools

 Georgia Income Tax Rates 2025

-Georgia has transitioned from a progressive income tax to a near-flat structure.
-For 2025, the rate is 5.39% and is scheduled to continue decreasing toward a flat 4.99% in coming years.
+Georgia has transitioned to a flat income tax.
+For 2026, the rate is a flat 4.99% on all taxable income (down from 5.19% in 2025).
 Historically, Georgia had 6 brackets ranging from 1% to 5.75%.

 Tax Type